-Before submissions are made for the invitation of tenders, the you must ensure that adequate arrangements and proper programming have been made for any preliminary work necessary to permit the successful tenderer's immediate access to the site, or sufficient of the site, by the date stated in the Annexure.
+Before submissions are sought, you must ensure that adequate arrangements have been made and proper programming occurs for any preliminary work necessary to permit the successful tenderer's immediate access to the site, or sufficient access to the site, by the date stated in the Annexure.

 Application of Tendering Code and the National Code of Practice for the Construction Industry (TI 1201)